 Electricity in a Box Review & Rates

-Electricity in a Box is an emerging power retailer currently servicing customers in New South Wales.
+Electricity in a Box is an emerging power retailer currently servicing customers in New South Wales and Queensland.
 It’s a no-frills retailer with a mostly online business model, promoting ‘self-service’ over its phone line.
 Based in Sydney’s Bondi Junction, this retailer claims to be 100% Aussie-owned, with a customer service centre available during normal business hours.

 Will this retailer’s simplified approach to energy pay off in terms of value?
 Let’s crack open the box on its deals to find out whether or not this company stacks up to the competition.